spacebetween/spacebetween.github.io/_posts/2016-08-23-front-end-web-developer-ashford.md

 Understanding of CSS pre-processors, such as SASS or LESS
 Proficient understanding of client-side scripting and JavaScript frameworks
 Proficient understanding of cross-browser compatibility issues and ways to work around them
-Proficient understanding of code versioning tools, Git is preferable
+Proficient understanding of code version control tools, Git is preferable
 Good understanding of SEO principles and ensuring that application will adhere to them

 ### Nice to have